-There are several low cost airline working around the world.
-From travels inside Europe specially, I recommend taking them.
-Trains can be very expensive sometimes and for real, the cheapest way to travel country to country is by plane.
-Companies like Raynair offer flights for €10 depending on the route and day.
+There are several low-cost airlines working around the world.
+From travels inside Europe especially, I recommend taking them.
+Trains can be very expensive sometimes and for real, the cheapest way to travel from country to country is by plane.
+Companies like Ryanair offer flights for €10 depending on the route and day.

-There are low cost airlines that also cover bigger routes like for example Royal Air Maroc who offers flights from America to Europe and North Africa for a relativetely cheaper price.
+There are low-cost airlines that also cover bigger routes like for example Royal Air Maroc who offers flights from America to Europe and North Africa for a relatively cheaper price.

 Where to get tickets online

 Skyscanner is a Flight search engineer.
 It finds the best deals and re-directs you to the site where he found it.
 In my opinion, this is the most organized site to find cheap flights.
 When filling the information, instead of informing the dates, you can choose “Cheapest Month” so the site directs you exactly to the best offers available in the year.

 Perfect for those buying tickets in the Americas.
 If you choose the option “Didn’t decide my dates yet” the site directs you to the best deals they have during the year.
 But pay attention to the number of days for each offer as they differ from one another.
 Although it doesn’t seem to be such a popular site worldwide, I have got pretty good flight deals on it.
 Besides flights, you can also book hotels, tours and rental cars.

 This is another site where you can centralize your travel bookings, from flights to hotels and rental cars, it makes it easier to organize your travel and in some cases, helps you to save some money as well.
 They have good flight deals all the time.

 So you bought your flight ticket, but then what?
 Well, in international travel, it is necessary to buy a Travel Insurance.